GuilhermeNakahata/GuilhermeNakahata/README.md

 Hello!

-:student: I'm a Master student in Computer Science at UEM.
+:student: I'm a PhD student in Computer Science at UEM.

 :1234: I'm working in the area of computational optimization.